kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 KEMTLS follows the TLS 1.3 key schedule, which applies a sequence of HKDF operations to the Shared Secret Keys and the handshake context to derive:

-- the client and server handshake traffic secrets `CHTS` and `SHTS` which are used to encrypt subsequent flows in the handshake
+- the client and server authenticated handshake traffic secrets `CAHTS` and `SAHTS` which are used to encrypt subsequent flows in the handshake
-- “derived handshake secret”: `dHS` which is kept as the current secret state of the key schedule.
+- updated secret state `dAHS` of the key schedule.
+- a master key.

 ### Certificate